umijs/umi/docs/guide/with-dva.md

 };
 ```

-## register model
+## Registering models

-There are two types of models: the globally registered model, and the page-level model.
+There are two types of models: the globally registered (global) model, and the page-level model.

-The globally registered model should be defined in `/src/models/`, and can be referenced in all other pages.
+The global model should be defined in `/src/models/`, and can be referenced in all other pages.

-The page-level model should be used in any other page.
+The page-level model should not be used in any other page.

 Model loading rules: